 PCFA continued the Specialist Nursing Program with funds provided from Movember and from the Commonwealth of Australia as represented by the Department of Health.
-PCFA continued the project "Supporting men with Prostate Cancer through evidence-based resources and support" with funds provided from the Australian Government.
-The project "Prostate Cancer Rural Education Road Show" was commenced with funds from the Chronic Disease Prevention and Service Improvement Fund developed by the Commonwealth of Australia as represented by the Department of Health.
+PCFA continued the project "Supporting men with Prostate Cancer through evidence-based resources and support" with funds which had been provided from the Australian Government.
+The project "Prostate Cancer Rural Education Road Show" continued with funds which had been provided from the Chronic Disease Prevention and Service Improvement Fund developed by the Commonwealth of Australia as represented by the Department of Health.